This chapter describes how to extend the workspace by creating custom objects and custom properties. This chapter includes the following topics:

-In the Project Explorer, expand the node User Defined Modules.
+In the Projects Navigator, expand the node User Defined Modules.

 Specify a name for the application.

-Right-click the object you just created, and select Open Editor to open the UDO Editor.
+Right-click CUSTOMERUPDATE, and select Open to open the UDO Editor.

 Click the Object and Association Tree tab and select CUSTOMERUPDATE.
-You can see the properties for the FCO, UD_JCLASS.
+In the right panel, you can view the properties for the user defined object CUSTOMERUPDATE.

 An SCO called JMETHOD_1 is created.

-JMETHOD_1 contains two nodes: Java Method Lines, which is the child SCO, and TABLEUSED, which is the value specified for ROLE_1 when the association UD_XJMETHOD2TABLE was created.
+JMETHOD_1 contains two nodes: UD_JMETHOD_LINE, which is the child SCO, and TABLEUSED, which is the value specified for ROLE_1 when the association UD_XJMETHOD2TABLE was created.

 Right-click TABLEUSED and select Reference.